-The University of Arkansas Division of Agriculture Cooperative Extension Service gives permission for individuals or organizations to copy and/or reproduce this fact sheet.
-The University of Arkansas Division of Agriculture Cooperative Extension Service is to be appropriately cited as the source and the user will refrain from altering the content in any way that might be construed to suggest that the organization is a supporter or opponent of the issue.
+The University of Arkansas Division of Agriculture gives permission for individuals or organizations to copy and/or reproduce this fact sheet.
+The University of Arkansas Division of Agriculture is to be appropriately cited as the source.

 General Obligation Bonds (GO Bonds)